 - 62H.025 1.
-Juvenile justice information must be maintained in accordance with federal law, and any provision of federal law authorizing the release of juvenile justice information must be construed as broadly as possible in favor of the release of juvenile justice information. - 2.
-For the purpose of ensuring the safety, permanent placement, rehabilitation, educational success and well-being of a child, a [director of] juvenile [services or the Chief of the Youth Parole Bureau, or his or her designee,] justice or care agency may [, upon written request and good cause shown,] share [appropriate] juvenile justice information with [: - 14 (a) A director of juvenile services or his or her designee; - 15 (b) The Chief of the Youth Parole Bureau or his or her designee; - 16 (c) A district attorney or his or her designee; - 17 (d) An attorney representing the child; - 18 (e) The director of a state agency which administers juvenile justice or his or her designee; - 20 (f) A director of a state, regional or local facility for the detention of children or his or her designee; 22 (g) The director of an agency which provides child welfare - (g) The director of an agency which provides child welfare services or his or her designee; - (h) A guardian ad litem or court appointed special advocate who represents the child; - (i) A parent or guardian of the child if the release of the information to the parent or guardian is consistent with the purposes of this section; or - (j) The child to whom the juvenile justice information pertains if the child has reached the age of majority. - 3.
-A written request for juvenile justice information pursuant to subsection 2 may be made only for the purpose of determining the appropriate placement of the child pursuant to the provisions of chapter 432B of NRS, the appropriate treatment or services to be provided to the child or the appropriate conditions of probation or parole to be imposed on the child.
-The written request must state the reason that the juvenile justice information is requested.
-A written request for juvenile justice information may be refused if: - 39 (a) The request does not demonstrate good cause for the release 40 of the information; or
+Juvenile justice information [must be maintained in accordance with federal law, and any provision of federal law authorizing the release of juvenile justice information must be construed as broadly as possible in favor of the release of juvenile justice information.] is confidential and may only be released in accordance with the provisions of this section or as expressly authorized by other federal or state law. - 2.
+For the purpose of ensuring the safety, permanent placement, rehabilitation, educational success and well-being of a child [,] or the safety of the public, a [director of] juvenile [services or the Chief of the Youth Parole Bureau, or his or her designee,] justice agency may [, upon written request and good cause shown, share appropriate] release juvenile justice information [with:] to: - (a) A director of juvenile services or his or her designee; - (b) The Chief of the Youth Parole Bureau or his or her designee; - (c) A district attorney or his or her designee; - (d) An attorney representing the child; - (e) The director of a state agency which administers juvenile justice or his or her designee; - (f) A director of a state, regional or local facility for the detention of children or his or her designee; - (g) The director of an agency which provides child welfare services or his or her designee; - (h) A guardian ad litem or court appointed special advocate who represents the child; - (i) A parent or guardian of the child; [if the release of the information to the parent or guardian is consistent with the purposes of this section; or] - (j) The child to whom the juvenile justice information pertains if the child has reached the age of majority [.], or a person who presents a release that is signed by the child who has reached the age of majority and which specifies the juvenile justice information to be released and the purpose for the release; - (k) A school district, if the juvenile justice agency and the school district have entered into a written agreement to share juvenile justice information for a purpose consistent with the purposes of this section; - (l) A person or organization who has entered into a written agreement with the juvenile justice agency to provide assessments or juvenile justice services;